gabrielbotega/blackjack-python/README.md

 Here I'm uploading my solution to the BlackJack game on python.
 The aim here is study and help others to find a different solution to this problem.

+If you wanna try, run the Game.py script

 :)